+The main differences between VPN solutions and Zero Trust is that zero trust provides secure access and business agility, whereas VPNs are vulnerable to data breaches and slow users down.
 VPNs are private virtual networks used by enterprises often for connecting remote employees.
-However, VPNs can’t answer all of the complex and agile needs modern businesses have today.
-Zero Trust networks can complement or replace VPNs to provide secure access and business agility.
-This blog will explain how to find suitable and secured solutions other than the regular enterprise VPN solutions ensuring you are covered.
+However, VPNs can’t answer all of the complex and agile needs of today’s modern businesses.
+Solutions based on Zero Trust access can complement or fully replace VPNs to provide more secure access and greater business agility.
+This blog will explain why it’s time to adopt a connectivity solution that’s more secure and efficient than the VPN.

 VPNs are private network connections that are based on virtual secure tunnels between points in the public network or in other networks.
 Only users who have access to the VPN can reach assets in the network or gain visibility into the network activity.
 In other words, the VPN is another perimeter, more closely managed than the network it is situated in.

 VPNs enable organizations to manage access to their assets and resources by limiting who can connect to them.
 Businesses often use VPNs to connect remote employees and global business locations that are not connected to the main company network.
 Often, VPN traffic is also encrypted and the devices in the network are masked when accessing the external networks.

 However, in today’s technologically complex and highly distributed world, enterprise VPNs are not sufficient to solve the connectivity challenges businesses face.
 Here are four reasons organizations should be wary of relying on VPNs for their network security needs.